Official MUSA MN Kickball Rules

 - Runners may advance upon first touch of a fly ball by the defense regardless of outcome as a catch or not.
 If a runner leaves before that first touch and the ball is caught, the base‐runner will be called out if the fielder returns the ball back to the base the runner left from or tags said runner with the ball before the runner can return to the base.

-- Balls thrown at the base‐runner must be below the shoulders.
+- Balls thrown at the base‐runner must not be above the shoulders.
 Any head shot incurred while the runner is in an upright running position results in advancement to the base they were running to.
 Any intentional hitting of the ball with the head by a runner will result in an out.
 A head shot results in a dead‐ball, meaning runners may no longer advance unless more than half way to the next base which they are then awarded.

 - If a ball hits the kicker or base runner in fair territory after being struck, said person shall be called out.
 Intentionally kicking or striking the ball away in order to gain an advantage to other base runners shall result in a dead ball.